The Herald They Made Into the King

 Paul shows the proper structure in 1 Corinthians 15:24–28.
 In the end, the Son “delivers the kingdom to Elohiym the Father” and then “the Son himself will be subjected to him who put all things in subjection under him, that Elohiym may be all in all.”
 The herald delivers the kingdom to the King.
 The Son submits to the Father.
 The gospel ends where it began: Yahuah reigns.

 Peter preaches the same structure in Acts 2:22–36: “Yahushua of Nazareth, a man attested to you by Elohiym with mighty works and wonders and signs that Elohiym did through him.”
 Elohiym did the works through him.
 Elohiym raised him from the dead.
 Elohiym made him both Lord and Messiah.
 At every point, Elohiym is the actor and Yahushua is the one acted upon.
+The herald was sent, empowered, raised, and exalted—all by the King.

 A Borrowed Crown That Must Be Returned